Jbudnick/Covid-19-Forecasting/README.md

 |Low Public Activity  |44.3               |68.1              | 63.7  |39.0              |46.6        |121.0        |44.0     |
 |High Public Activity |101.3              |120.4             |293.3  |102.4             |79.0        |105.9        |154.1    |

-The results for Arizona are similar - the model slightly underpredicts the later future values but catches on to a positive trend.
+Forecasting these levels into the near future, the results for Arizona show a considerable effect in the reduction of new cases after just a few days.

 <p>
 <img src="images/Arizonafuture.png" width="1000">
 <p>

-####  3.3. <a name='Arkansas'></a>Arkansas
+####  4.3. <a name='Arkansas'></a>Arkansas

+When the model is applied to the state of Arkansas, the results are shown below.
 <p>
 <img src="images/Arkansassimilarplots.png" width="1000">
 <p>